 - Can't I just trade in my iPad to Apple like I can my iPhone?

 The best time to sell your old iPad is typically just before Apple announces a new one.
 Once the announcement is actually made, more people want the new model and so start selling the old.
 That leads to a lot of supply, which reduces the potential price you'll get.

 Apple originally released new iPad models in the spring.
 The original iPad, iPad 2, and iPad 3, and more recently the iPad Air 3 and iPad mini 5, all went on sale during that time.
 Apple has also released new iPads toward the end of the year.
-From the iPad mini and iPad 4 to iPad mini 4 and iPad Pro (both the first and latest generation), fall and sometimes almost winter has been the window.
+From the iPad mini and iPad 4 to iPad mini 4 and iPad Pro (both the first and latest generation), fall and sometimes almost winter had been the window.
 That being said, Apple launched the 10.5-inch iPad Pro and updated 12.9-inch iPad Pro in late Spring 2017 and the improved 9.7-inch iPad in early Spring 2018.
 So there doesn't seem to be a consistent time of the year for iPad launches.
 Keep your ear out for rumors about Apple launching new products.
 That seems to be the best way to plan ahead.

 Anything I should do before I sell?